Insight-deviler/Jar2Dex/README.md

 # Jar2Dex
-Easy way of converting jar to dex in android!!!!
+Easy way of converting .jar or .aar to .dex in android!!!!

-Strictly for personal use only.
+Strictly for personal and educational use only.

-# About
-This app is made possible by ApkBuilder library made by Agus Jcoderz.

-All the credits goes to Agus.

 # Usage
 1. Create a folder named Jar2Dex.